 Undersized ducts happen when the ductwork has been incorrectly measured.
 Your HVAC system needs the right ductwork size to ensure it efficiently and correctly pushes air throughout your home.
 If your ductwork is undersized, you’ll hear odd, intrusive sounds from your vents as the HVAC system struggles to move too much air through too-small ductwork.

-Additionally, this added HVAC strain increases its energy use and decreases its life span.
+Additionally, this added HVAC strain increases its energy use and decreases its lifespan.
 The harder your HVAC system has to work, the more energy it will use.
 Over time, this constant overworking will shorten your HVAC system’s life.
 You’ll need to pay for an HVAC replacement much earlier than expected.
 Getting the right-sized ductwork can help you avoid these issues and save money.

 Cost of Replacing Ductwork